 His 3 skills are all quite different and allow him to adapt to various roles.
 His first skill, Power Strike Y, is a low-maintenance, straight-up DPS skill.
 It charges up on attack, is used automatically, and increases the ATK of the next attack.
 Rules of Survival, his second skill, allows him to play a more defensive and sustain role.
 When he uses this skill he goes into “Protect Mode” and will stay in that mode until the skill is used again to put him back into “normal mode.”
-While in Protect Mode, he raises Defense and restores a percentage of HP per second for himself, and his allies to the left, right, and in front of him.
+While in Protect Mode, he raises Defense and restores a percentage of HP per second.
 The price he pays for these benefits is a reduced attack range, putting his range more in line with typical melee Operators.

 His 3rd skill, Truesilver Slash, turns him into a 3-target AoE killing machine with a huge range for 20 seconds.
 His Attack increases, he hits 3 enemies at a time, the ranged Attack penalty is removed, and his range extends to this:

 The drawback of this skill, however, is that his Defense is reduced drastically, so it should be used with caution, especially if he is being used for blocking.
 It also has a very long recharge time, so it cannot be used often.

 SilverAsh’s only real weaknesses are his Cost, coming in at the most expensive non-AoE guard, and the long Cooldown on his third Skill.
 However, you definitely get what you pay for.
 Overall, SilverAsh is a very powerful and versatile Guard that will provide long-term benefit to your roster.

 Including this one, Pramanix has now appeared on 4 different Banners on the CN version, with no solo rate-ups.
 Other banners that she has appeared on include: